-The intended benefits from surgery are:

-- A reduction in pain - The bump on top of the joint is removed therefore footwear is more comfortable. - An improvement in these factors may also have a positive impact on your mobility and function.
+- The intended benefits from surgery are: - A reduction in pain - The bulkiness of the joint is removed therefore footwear is more comfortable. - An improvement in these factors may also have a positive impact on your mobility and function.

 What are the alternatives to surgery?